 \section{Outline of the proof of Theorem \ref{Penalized}}

-The proof of Theorem \ref{Penalized} adheres to a similar trajectory, with the incorporation of an additional step into the first phase of Theorem \ref{thm:main tv}.
-This relies on the fact that the constraint based on $V_n$ is no longer available for Theorem \ref{Penalized}.
+The proof of Theorem \ref{Penalized} follows a path similar to that of Theorem \ref{thm:main tv}, but it includes an extra step in the first phase.
+This relies on the fact that the constraint-based on $V_n$ is no longer available for Theorem \ref{Penalized}.
 We point out the main difference in the following, where some notation from Section \ref{OutlineT1-2} is used. \\ {\bf{Decomposition of estimation error}} \\ Similar to the proof of Theorem \ref{thm:main tv}, for any $f\in\Lambda$, the expression attained in this case is { { }} Recalling the proof strategy from Theorem \ref{thm:main tv}, the next step requires the application of Lemma \ref{lemma2}.
 The purpose of this is to transition from the empirical norm to the $L_2$ norm within the context of Inequality (\ref{equation3-maintext}).
-Considering that the constraint based in $V_n$ is now inaccessible for the purpose of bounding $J_k(\Delta_{f})$, a crucial component for allowing us to use Lemma \ref{lemma2}, an additional step becomes requisite.
+Given that the constraint based on $V_n$ is no longer available for bounding $J_k(\Delta_{f})$, key factor that enables the use of Lemma \ref{lemma2}, an extra step is required.
 To be specific, we consider the event Under the event $\Omega^{\text{aux}}$, it turns out that $J_k(\Delta_{f})$ is bounded by $6J_{k}(f^*)$ and we can now make use of Lemma \ref{lemma2} as in Theorem \ref{thm:main tv}.
 Consequently, under the event $\Omega^{\text{aux}}$ the analysis performed in the proof of Theorem \ref{thm:main tv} can be replicated.
 It remains to analyze the complement of the event $\Omega^{\text{aux}}$.
-To this end, observe that under $(\Omega^{\text{aux}})^c$, it is satisfied that $\sup_{f\in \Lambda: \vert\vert\Delta_{f}\vert\vert_2^2\le\eta^2,J_{k}(\Delta_f)\le 5J_{k}(f^*)}\Big(J_k(\Delta_{f})\Big)\ge 4J_{k}(f^*).$ This, together with Equation(\ref{equation3-maintext}), and the choice of the tuning parameter $\lambda$ leads to
+To this end, observe that under $(\Omega^{\text{aux}})^c$, it is satisfied that $\sup_{f\in \Lambda: \vert\vert\Delta_{f}\vert\vert_2^2\le\eta^2,J_{k}(\Delta_f)\le 5J_{k}(f^*)}\Big(J_k(\Delta_{f})\Big)\ge 4J_{k}(f^*).$ This, together with Equation (\ref{equation3-maintext}), and the choice of the tuning parameter $\lambda$ leads to

 where $\widetilde{A_1}$ and $\widetilde{A_2}$, differ from $A_1$ and $A_2$ by considering $B_{T V}^k\left(6J_{k}(f^*)\right)$ instead of $B_{T V}^k\left(2V_n\right).$ \\ {\bf{Deviation bounds for measurement errors and spatial noise}} \\ This step is exactly the same as in the proof of Theorem \ref{thm:main tv}.